-The King’s Garden at Fort Ticonderoga presents the Fifth Annual Garden & Landscape Symposium, Saturday, April 9, 2016, in the Deborah Clarke Mars Education Center.
+The King’s Garden at Fort Ticonderoga presents the Sixth Annual Garden & Landscape Symposium, Saturday, April 8, 2017, in the Deborah Clarke Mars Education Center.
 We invite you to join us, whether you are an experienced gardener or just getting started, for helpful insight from garden experts who live and garden in northern climates.

 This one-day program focuses on practical, easy-to-implement strategies for expanding and improving your garden or landscape.
 The programs are offered in an informal setting that encourages interaction between speakers and attendees.